It’s definitely not as fresh as the first movie. But The Lego Movie 2: The Second Part can still keep that grin on your face.

 I’m not sure whether it was the case for you.
 When I watched the first Lego Movie in 2014, what tickled me most was not the deluge of cameos or Easter Eggs from pop culture, it was the tongue-in-cheek, almost self-deprecatory humour.

 For example, it wasn’t just Batman being a major supporting character.
 It was the emphasis on his, erm, rather indulgent and un-heroic side.
 The same goes for other cameos.
 For example, the Superman theme door chime.

 The same approach was reused in The Lego Batman Movie and The Lego Ninjago Movie.
 In the case of the former, to greater success.
-With that, I guess the inevitable is that the approach could only go downhill.
-Not as in the humour becomes stale, but rather, it just doesn’t deliver that great a kick anymore.
+With that, I guess the inevitable is that this approach could only go downhill.
+Not as in the humour becomes unbearable, but rather, it just doesn’t deliver that great a kick anymore.
 There is no longer any freshness.